openstack/ironic/doc/source/admin/interfaces/deploy.rst

 The ramdisk interface is intended to provide a mechanism to "deploy" an instance where the item to be deployed is in reality a ramdisk.
-Most commonly this is peformed when an instance is booted via PXE, iPXE or Virtual Media, with the only local storage contents being those in memory.
+Most commonly this is performed when an instance is booted via PXE, iPXE or Virtual Media, with the only local storage contents being those in memory.
 It is suported by ``pxe`` and ``ilo-virtual-media`` boot interfaces.